rust-lang/rust-wiki-backup/Docs.md

 [[Unit testing|Doc unit testing]] - Writing tests and running them with the built-in test driver
 [[Using cargo|Doc using cargo to manage packages]] - For Rust <= 0.5
 [[Using rustpkg|Doc using rustpkg to manage packages]] - For Rust >= 0.6
-[[Using rustdoc|Doc using rustdoc]] - How to extract Markdown and HTML documentation from code
+[[Using rustdoc|Rustpkg]] - How to extract Markdown and HTML documentation from code
 [[Reading and writing files|Doc Reading and writing files]]
 [[Attributes|Doc attributes]] - The role of metadata in Rust code, with descriptions of many applications
 [[Packages, editors, and other tools|Doc packages, editors, and other tools]]